OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 Depending on the application's functionality and requirements, there are two basic cases in which SSRF can happen:
 * Application can send request only to **identified and trusted applications**: Case when [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach is available.
-* Application can send requests to **ANY other IP address or domain name**: Case when [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach is not available.
+* Application can send requests to **ANY external IP address or domain name**: Case when [whitelist](https://en.wikipedia.org/wiki/Whitelisting) approach is not available.

 Because these two cases are very different, this cheat sheet will describe defences against them separately.